D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme.txt

 - Crow Hunter update:
 	- Visceral Attack: Now gained at levels 9, 13, and 18 (was previously at 11, 15, and 19).
 	- Multiclass fix: Imported characters will no longer gain Set Snares, not even if you export/import a CHR repeatedly.
+- War Magician update:
+	- Unleash Magic: Now also gives a +2 caster level bonus (no longer useless at low levels).
+	- Twisted Barricade: At level 10, this will also deflect single target spells while active.
+	- Both abilities are now dispellable.
+	- Both abilities are now affected by wild/dead magic zones.
-- Other kit changes:
+- Other kits:
 	-
-- Compatibility notes:
+- Compatibility update for DoF mod:
-	- DoF mod: Added an additional minor sphere for each Paladin/Ranger kit.
+	- Added an additional minor sphere for each Paladin/Ranger kit.
 This is mainly for QoL.
-Every kit will, at minimum, have either "Healing" or "Combat" sphere as a minor sphere (up to spell level 3).
+	- Every kit will, at minimum, have either "Healing" or "Combat" sphere as a minor sphere (up to spell level 3).
 - Other:
 	- Installer improvements.
 	- Updated ADD_KIT_EX to v0.6.0.